 One of the most common ways that people get killed or maimed on a sailboat is by being hit by the boom.
 So, what can we do about that?
 Pretty obvious answer: Rig a preventer.

 Such a nice simple solution, right?
 Well, unfortunately, no, it’s not.
 Rigging a proper preventer can be a pain in the neck.
 But there are things we can do to make rigging a proper preventer easy and quick.

 But before we get into that, have you noticed that I seem to be overusing the word “proper”?
 That’s no accident.
 You see, a lot of the gear I see out there being used to restrict the swing of the boom does not constitute a proper preventer.

 These set-ups might be boom brakes, like the one that Colin writes about here.
-Or boom tackles, where a line is taken to the boom, then down to a block at the rail, and then to a winch or tackle.
+Or boom tackles, where a line is taken to the boom, then down to a block near the rail, and then to a winch or tackle.
 A lot of people call these preventers, but they are not.To continue reading, please login (top right) or join us.